iglpdc/2014-01-13-uri/06-version-control/local.md

 your thesis, you pull it out from the master copy and you know it's gonna look good without having to do it every time you commit to the development branch.

+You can see an example of a scheme of branches that you may use for inspiration in the next figure:

+![An example of branching in programming] (./images/branching_model_from_nvie.jpg)

 To create a new branch, called `development`: